 There are two types of powder coating that are widely popular; thermosets and thermoplastics.

 When heated, thermoplastic powder coating finishes become very soft that eliminates chemical bonding.
 Because of the thermoplastic powder coating is reversible and reusable.
-Also, they are thicker and more durable compared to thermoset coatings and used on components from metal, auto parts, and even refrigerators.
+Also, they are thicker and more durable compared to thermoset coatings and are used on components from metal, auto parts, and even refrigerators.

 Durability of Powder Coating

 Powder coating is a high-quality and one of the most durable finishes and because of this thousands of products are provided with powder coatings.
 It protects the roughest, toughest machinery as well as a variety of surfaces on a daily basis.
 It provides a more durable finish along with an attractive surface finish suitable for extreme weather and physical impact.
 Also, Powder-coated products are highly resistant to moisture, ultraviolet light, and chemicals.
 In turn, this reduces the risk of corrosion, scratches, chipping, fading, abrasions, and other wear issues.

 Pre-treated Powder coating finishes can keep their finish for up to 20 years.
 However, prolonged exposure to UG light and extreme weather conditions can reduce it.
-Several factors like the type of powder coating, quality of preparation, environmental condition, etc govern the longevity of power coatings.
+Several factors like the type of powder coating, quality of preparation, environmental condition, etc govern the longevity of powder coatings.
 Usually, fluoropolymers and urethanes last longer.

 Advantages of Powder Coatings

 Because of several advantages that powder coating offers, it has become an excellent choice for metal fabrication.
-Apart from longevity, other benefits that power coating provides are:
+Apart from longevity, other benefits that powder coating provides are:

 - Environment friendly: As powder coatings are free from toxic chemicals and solvents, it’s regarded as safe for usage and disposal.

 - Economic or Low Cost: Less overall cost as compared to paints.

 - Nice appearance because of smooth surface without drips.